saradactyl27/ecommerce-pattern-library/patterns/form-fields/README.md

   The text area field is used for a users comments or review of a product.
 small-select-box: |
   The small select box is used for items such as dates, particularly the expiry date for a credit card.
+submit-button: |
+  The submit button is used to submit forms.
+The text inside the button may change but the colours must always be as seen when submitting a form.
 ---